samarh/samarh.github.io/index.md

 ## Projects

-### Mining the Premier League
+### Data Science for Soccer
-Used machine learning to to predicted match outcomes, learned association rules between half-time and full-time results, and guess players' starting positions from a decade of historical soccer data.
+Used machine learning to predict match outcomes, learn association rules between half-time and full-time results, and guess players' starting positions from a decade of English Premier League match statistics, betting odds, and in-game events.
 [Data]

 ### Vechicle License Plate Recognition